Year 7 Programme

 - A capstone assignment where students build their own, imaginative text adventure game

-We are currently revising our Year 7 programme after three terms of testing in the classroom.
-The new version will be released for testing in Term 4, 2019, and fully launched for the 2020 programme.
+We recently revised our Year 7 programme after three terms of testing in the classroom.
+This version will be used in the 2020 programme, and it can be found here.

 We are busy building a new Year 8 programme.
-We plan to test this with a handful of schools in 2020, and we will launch it to all schools in 2021.
+We plan to test this with around ten teachers who are returning to the CS in Schools programme in 2020.
+We will launch it to all teachers and schools in 2021.

-It’ll be an extension of our Year 7 programme, and include more advanced material:
+The programme is an extension of our Year 7 programme, and includes more advanced material:

 - More complex programs that teach students how to solve real-world problems